-Another argument is that rebel groups often use oil to finance building up their insurgent organization, perhaps by borrowing from international actors in a "booty futures" market (Ross, 2012).
-However, in general, it is difficult for aspiring rebels to gain access to oil wealth, especially when considering the international component.
-Combining empirical observations with the logic of the model highlights shortcomings of this greed argument.
+A corollary of the looting argument is that oil-rich challengers should enjoy an arming advantage from using oil to finance building up their insurgent organization.
+Related, rebels may be able to leverage expected future control over oil reserves to borrow from international actors in a "booty futures" market (Ross, 2012).
+However, rebels usually face great difficulties to gaining access to oil wealth, especially when considering the international component.
+By contrast, governments frequently fund their military using oil revenues.
+Combining empirical observations with logic from the model highlights shortcomings of this greed argument.